 Differences between amoebiasis and shigellosis

-Symptoms in children under one year old
+Symptoms in children under one year of age

 Useful video